Maternal Child Health-Newborn Visits

 - Preconception, pregnancy testing and planning

 For mothers who have recently delivered, Bayfield County public health nurses are available to do home visits through the Maternal and Child Health (MCH) program.
 These visits are available and offered to all Bayfield County women who have recently delivered a baby; this service is free of cost to the mother or family.
 A woman does not need to be enrolled in the Bayfield County Health Department prenatal (PNCC) program in order to have a home visit after delivery, although she may be eligible to receive services during her pregnancy in addition to postpartum.

 During these visits, public health nurses can provide education and support on postpartum health, breastfeeding, infant cares, normal infant development, milestone moments, home safety, child passenger safety, and more.
 Additionally, the public health nurse can do height and weight checks on the newborn; this can be especially helpful for mothers who are worried that their baby is gaining enough weight in the early weeks.
 These visits are available during the first two months of the newborn's life, or for premature babies up to two months after they are released from NICU.

 Interested in finding out more about services available to Wisconsin women and their families?
-For free, confidential information and referral for women, children & families visit the Wisconsin MCH Hotline.
+For free, confidential information and referral for women, children & families visit the Wisconsin Well Badger Resource Center.

 For information on programs or resources to assist parents of children with special needs, contact the Wisconsin First Step Program.
 The Wisconsin First Step program serves children and youth from birth to age 21 who have physical, cognitive, or mental health challenges.
 Call the toll-free hotline at 800-642-7837 for more information.